Ollie & Scoops

-Ollie & Scoops is an American independent comedy animated web series created by animator Nico Colaleo.
-The series follows Ollie and Scoops as they go on misadventures brought upon by Ollie's ability to communicate with cats.
+Ollie & Scoops is an American independent animated comedy web series created by Nico Colaleo.
+The series follows Ollie and her pet cat Scoops as they go on misadventures brought upon by Ollie's ability to communicate with cats.

 The pilot premiered on June 10, 2019.
 The series was received positively by reviewers.

 Synopsis

-The series stars 9-year-old Ollie Purkleworth, who can communicate with and understand cats.
-So naturally, Ollie and her family pet cat Scoops are inseparable best friends.
-The show follows Ollie and Scoops as they go on amazing, bizarre, and unique misadventures brought upon by Ollie's gift of being able to communicate with cats; whether at her home, school, in their neighborhood, or down in the secret underground cat society, the vast city of Catlifornia.
+The series stars 9-year-old Ollie, who can communicate with and understand cats.
+Ollie and her family pet cat Scoops are best friends.
+The show follows Ollie and Scoops as they go on misadventures brought upon by Ollie's gift of being able to communicate with cats; whether at her home, school, in their neighborhood, or down in the secret underground cat society, the vast city of Catlifornia.